 LTIR = Lost Time Incident Rate

 FACR = First Aid Case Rate

 NMFR = Near Miss Frequency Rate

-At Forum, we also expect our contract workers to follow all our Safety standards starting with their very first day on the job with our standardized Safety Orientation.
+We also expect our contract workers to follow all our Safety standards starting with their very first day on the job with our standardized Safety Orientation.
 Contract labor incidents are included in our overall company statistics.

-Forum Energy Technologies is committed to protecting our employees and the environment in which we live and work.
+FET is committed to protecting our employees and the environment in which we live and work.
 We continually monitor our climate and environmental related policies, laws, and regulations to help shape our business practices.
 Our goal is to minimize our environmental impact on the world.
 We are actively engaged in improving our waste management program, air quality, and reducing our energy and fuel usage.

-At Forum, we believe our continued strategies to monitor and reduce emissions and waste is fundamental to our future busines and business relationships.
+We believe our continued strategies to monitor and reduce emissions and waste is fundamental to our future busines and business relationships.
 We have a team of employees that not only work to improve safety, but also health and environmental issues across the globe.
 This team continues to standardize and deploy best practices.
 These actions were contributing factors to our achievement of zero significant environmental events in 2020.

-Forum has been involved in several real property acquisitions and divestitures, and practices environmental evaluation and disclosure.
+FET has been involved in several real property acquisitions and divestitures, and practices environmental evaluation and disclosure.
 Environmental risk assessments from independent third-party environmental firms are performed for transparency of all issues and so that we can take responsible actions to ensure environmental integrity upon entry and departure.

 Our Board of Directors, or its Nominating, Governance and Sustainability Committee, receives a health, safety and environmental report on a quarterly that covers a variety of relevant topics.
 The foundation of our sustainability efforts extends from the Board of Director throughout our organization.